jeremybytes/core-cli-30/DemoWalkthrough.md

 }
 ```

-Note: the "Task.Delay" call pauses operation for 3 seconds.
+*Note: the "Task.Delay" call pauses operation for 3 seconds.
 This code was originally taken from a demo on Task and await.
-For more information, check [I'll Get Back to You: Task, Await, and Asynchronous Methods](http://www.jeremybytes.com/Demos.aspx#TaskAndAwait).
+For more information, check [I'll Get Back to You: Task, Await, and Asynchronous Methods](http://www.jeremybytes.com/Demos.aspx#TaskAndAwait).*

 If you try to add the using statement for "JsonConvert", you'll see that it does not resolve.
-That is because this object comes from a NuGet package that we have not yet added.
+This is because the object comes from a NuGet package that we have not yet added.

 ### Adding a NuGet Package
 To add the package, we'll go back to the command prompt and use "dotnet add package".